-- Achieve a minimum 2.0 cumulative GPA in all IU courses; if EX is used for any IU courses, the EX policy of the student's home school will be honored in calculating the overall GPA. - Achieve a passing grade in all courses required for the certificate. - Achieve a 2.0 cumulative GPA in all courses counting toward the BFC; if courses are retaken or extra electives are taken, the set of courses with the highest grades will be used to calculate the cumulative BFC GPA. - A maximum of two courses, counting toward the BFC, may be taken at a campus other than IU Bloomington. - All 300 and 400 level course work must be completed on the IU-Bloomington campus. - Online or hybrid courses offered within a semester context, with homework deadlines and instructor interactions may be used.
+- A maximum of two required courses (see list below) may be completed outside of IU Bloomington - ALL Elective Business Courses and Additional Electives (see list below) must be completed on the IU Bloomington campus. - Any non-remedial course at IU Bloomington meets the Additional Electives requirement for the BFC. - All 300 and 400 level course work must be completed on the IU-Bloomington campus. - Online or hybrid courses offered within a semester context, with homework deadlines and instructor interactions may be used.
 However, none of the coursework may be taken in a self-paced, independent study format. - All exceptions should be referred to the Kelley School of Business Petitions Committee.